Mindgrub/docker-mysqldump-to-s3/README.md

 - `MYSQLDUMP_OPTS` – Optional.
 Additional command line options to provide to `mysqldump`.
 - `REQUESTOR` – Optional.
 The email address of the user who requested this dump to be stored in the S3 metadata.
 - `SFN_TASK_TOKEN` – Optional.
 A Step Functions [Task Token](https://docs.aws.amazon.com/step-functions/latest/apireference/API_GetActivityTask.html#StepFunctions-GetActivityTask-response-taskToken).
 If present, this token will be used to call [`SendTaskHeartbeat`](https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskHeartbeat.html) and [`SendTaskSuccess`](https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskSuccess.html).
 The task output sent to `SendTaskSuccess` will consist of a JSON object with a single property: `uri` (containing the S3 URI of the database dump).
+- `REPLACE_SUBJECT` – Optional.
+A [Basic Regular Expression (BRE)](https://www.gnu.org/software/sed/manual/html_node/BRE-syntax.html) used to locate strings for replacement (e.g. DEFINER statements).
+- `REPLACE_TARGET` – Optional.
+Text that replaces all instances of the subject.
 - `MYSQL_NET_BUFFER_LENGTH` – _[Deprecated]_ Optional.
 The `net_buffer_length` setting for `mysqldump`.

 ### AWS Permissions